Export data in DataGrip

-DataGrip has a powerful engine to export data in various formats.
-You can even create your own export formats.
+DataGrip has an engine to export and import data in various formats.
+You can select a predefined format or create your own.

 Export to a file

-Right-click a result set, table, or a view, select.
+Right-click a result set, a table, or a view, select Export Data.

-On the toolbar, click the Dump Data icon () and select To File.
+On the toolbar, click the Export Data icon () and select Export to File.

 Export to a clipboard